freebasic/fbc/FreeBASIC/src/contrib/tram/readme.txt

 	If -root is omitted, "../../.." is assumed.

-	If -dist is omitted, "win32" is assumed. o The file lists are pulled from [root]/manifest/current
+	If -dist is omitted, "win32" is assumed. o The file lists are pulled from [root]/manifest

 	If -file is omitted, it is constructed as follows:
 		FB-v[FB_VER_MAJOR].[FB_VER_MINOR]-[monthname( month( now ), -1 )]-[day( now )]-[year( now )]-[dist].[zip|gz]

+    The [root] directory must end in FreeBASIC/.

 o Example: